modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/armDeployScripts.md

 ## Installation

-The scripts are designed to run in sequence starting with **PreARMDeployScript.ps1** followed by **ARMDeploy.ps1** and finally **PostARMDeployScript.ps1**.
+The scripts are designed to run in sequence starting with **PreARMDeploy.ps1** followed by **ARMDeploy.ps1** and finally **PostARMDeploy.ps1**.
 Each script will either create or update the following settings files **tenant.json**, **parametersFile.json** and **manifest\manifest.json**

-## PreARMDeployScript.ps1
+## PreARMDeploy.ps1

 This script is used to create two new Azure Active Directory Application Registrations that are required for CreateTeam and links them together to facilitate client authentication to the backend API.
 The app registrations can be either in the same tenant as CreateTeam or different however, the admin consent **MUST** be done in the same tenant as CreateTeam has been deployed too.

 An **Application Registration** is simply a definition of what settings are **GOING** to be applied and once an admin consents, this then becomes an Enterprise Application within that tenant defining what settings **HAVE** been applied and can be revoked at any time.
 CreateTeam requires these permissions in order to function within a given tenant.

-1. Run the PowerShell script called **PreARMDeployScript**, enter a name that you would like the App Registration to be called or press enter to call it CreateTeam
+1. Run the PowerShell script called **PreARMDeploy**, and enter the following information
-1. Enter a name for the slot or environment.
+   - Name for CreateTeam App Registrations, leave blank to make this CreateTeam
+   - Slot Name.
 This should be a string to identify your company and **MUST** be between 2 and 7 characters in length and contain **ONLY** letters
-1. Enter an admin password for the SQL Database
+   - SQL Server Admin Password
+   - SendGrid API Key
+   - SendGrid Authorisation Request Email Template ID
+   - SendGrid Authorisation Response Email Template ID
+   - SendGrid From Email Address
+   - SendGrid From Name
+   - Valid Tenant IDs - This should be in the format https://sts.windows.net/{TENANTID}/
 1. Press Enter to log into the tenant where you would like to create the Azure Active Directory Application Registrations

-1. This will then create two App Registrations and create a parametersFile.json with the settings as shown on screen.
-This file is then read be the ARM Deployment and needs to be complete
+1. This will then create two App Registrations and create a **parametersFile.json** with the settings as shown on screen.
+This file is then read be the ARM Deployment
-1. Open **parametersFile.json** that has been created and fill in the following values
-   - SendGridApiKey
-   - SendGridAuthorisationRequestEmailTemplateId
-   - SendGridAuthorisationResponseEmailTemplateId
-   - SendGridFromEmailAddress
-   - SendGridFromName
-   - ValidTenantIds - This should be in the format https://sts.windows.net/{TENANTID}/
-   - **Optionally** you can update the ResourceTags field if your company requires specific Azure Tags to be applied
 2. The other file that gets created is **tenant.json** and stores settings that pass to the other scripts

 ## ARMDeploy.ps1